Toddler dies, parents burned when caught in fire

+BRIDGEPORT – The death of a toddler in the Cold Springs Fire is being investigated as a homicide just in case the fire’s start is determined to be a criminal act.

-BRIDGEPORT – A family of three who were caught in the Cold Springs Fire were found Wednesday morning, Sept.
-9, with the mother and father suffering burns and their toddler deceased.
+The child and his parents were caught in the fire, with the mother and father suffering burns.

-The Okanogan County Sheriff’s Office identified them as Jake, 31, and Jamie Hyland, 26, and their child, Uriel, all of Renton.
+Jake Hyland, 31, and Jamie Hyland, 26, and their child, Uriel, 22 months, were found Sept.
+9 on the bank of the Columbia River upstream from Chief Joseph Dam.

+As of Monday morning, Sept.
+14, both Jake and Jamie Hyland were listed in serious condition in the intensive care unit at Harborview Medical Center, Seattle.

+Okanogan County Sheriff Tony Hawley said his office is investigating the death as a homicide “so we are sure to collect the best evidence possible.”

+“With a death involved with the fire we need to treat it as a worst-case scenario should the investigation of the cause of the fire be determined to be human-caused and deliberate,” he said.
+“It is very difficult to get the needed information for a prosecution if we do not dedicate the resources to this investigation right now.”

+No arrests have been made, said Hawley.
+He declined to say whether it’s thought the fire was set, but said investigators are working to determine the fire’s cause.
+Anyone with information is asked to contact his office, 509-422-7200.

-They apparently had recently inherited property off Cameron Lake Road and were in Okanogan County dropping off items on Sunday.
-Extended family reported them missing after they failed to return home on Monday.
+The Hylands apparently had inherited property off Cameron Lake Road recently and were in Okanogan County dropping off items on Sunday, Sept.
+6 – before the fire began.
+Extended family reported them missing after they failed to return home to Renton on Monday.

 The family was found by a Colville tribal Department of Natural Resources boat crew along the Columbia River.
 All suffered burns.

-They were taken to Bridgeport State Park by boat, then to Three Rivers Hospital in Brewster.
-The couple later was taken to Harborview Medical Center in Seattle for treatment of burns.
+They were taken to Bridgeport State Park by boat, then by Brewster Ambulance to Three Rivers Hospital in Brewster.
+The couple later was airlifted to Harborview Medical Center in Seattle for treatment of burns and other injuries.

 “It’s terrible,” said Hawley.

-No one else has been reported missing in the fire, which continues to burn.
+“Trudi (his wife) and I were heartbroken to hear about the loss of this child in the wildfires that have ravaged our state,” he said.
+“There is nothing I can say that can ease the pain from a loss of this magnitude.
+This child’s family and community will never be the same.

+“And neither will countless others who are reeling from the utter devastation these wildfires are leaving in their wake.
+I send my deepest condolences to the family and friends of this child, and am keeping the parents in my mind as they work toward recovery in intensive care.”

 A gofundme.com page has been set up to help the couple under the name “Hyland Family – Emergency Fund!”
-As of Wednesday afternoon, $8,285 had been raised toward a $20,000 goal.
+As of Monday morning, Sept.
+14, $258,908 had been raised toward a $300,000 goal.

-The death and cause of the fire are under investigation.
-Hawley asked anyone with information to contact his office, 509-422-7200.

 (0) comments